Are Investors Unfairly Punishing ServiceNow Inc. (NYSE:NOW)?

-Investors have identified the Information Technology Services company ServiceNow Inc. as an interesting stock but before investments are made there, an in-depth look at its trading activities will have to be conducted.
-The share is trading with a market value of around $56.62 billion, the company now has both obstacles and catalysts that affect them and they came from their mode of operations.
+Investors have identified the Software – Application company ServiceNow Inc. as an interesting stock but before investments are made there, an in-depth look at its trading activities will have to be conducted.
+The share is trading with a market value of around $73.19 billion, the company now has both obstacles and catalysts that affect them and they came from their mode of operations.
 With the company affected by events currently, it is a perfect time to analyze the numbers behind the firm in order to come up with a rather realistic picture of what this stock is.

 ServiceNow Inc. (NOW) Fundamentals that are to be considered.

-NOW were able to record 971.08 million as free cash flow during the third quarter of the year, this saw their quarterly net cash flow reduce by 209.45 million.
-In cash movements, the company had a total of 1.24 billion as operating cash flow.
+NOW were able to record 408.36 million as free cash flow during the third quarter of the year, this saw their quarterly net cash flow reduce by 34.86 million.
+In cash movements, the company had a total of 491.57 million as operating cash flow.

 Potential earnings growth for ServiceNow Inc. (NOW)

 In order to determine the future investment potential for this stock, we will have to analyze key trends that affect it.
-During the third quarter of the year, ServiceNow Inc. recorded a total of 951.77 million in revenue.
-This figure implies that they witnessed a quarterly year/year change in their earnings with 24.83% coming in sequential stages and their sales for the third quarter increasing by 6.93%.
+During the third quarter of the year, ServiceNow Inc. recorded a total of 1.05 billion in revenue.
+This figure implies that they witnessed a quarterly year/year change in their earnings with 24.6% coming in sequential stages and their sales for the third quarter increasing by 9.04%.

 Having a look at the company’s valuation, the company is expected to record 0.65 total earnings per share during the next fiscal year.
 It is very important though to remember that the importance of trend far outweighs that of outlook.
 This analysis has been great and getting further updates on NOW sounds very interesting.